trends

 Yet amidst the overarching expansion of the sector, a worldwide economic slump has unfortunately put a damper on the pleasure industry’s blistering growth, at least in the short term.
 Customers are tightening their belts, prioritizing more essential purchases over extravagant encounters with the G-spot.

-Rather than being an industry killer, however, this economic squeeze has been a catalyst for an even sharper focus on value and quality.
+While this has put an economic squeeze on the industry, it has also been a catalyst for an even sharper focus on value and quality.

 “Europe suffered the consequences of the very high inflation tide, and people modified their spending habits by focusing more on essential goods,” says Paolo D. Griffo, key account manager at Danamedic APS, maker of the MaleEdge and Jes-Extender lines of penis enhancers.
 “This of course reduced their budget for sex toys and sexual wellness items, and they are now very attentive to getting the best value for their money.”